RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

     * It is the UCNetID of your adviser, If you are a graduate student or post-doctoral researcher

-  In this example configuration, we are going to use the following specific information for user *npw* to access the *ppapadop* lab:
+  In this example configuration, we are going to use the following specific information for user *ppapadop* to access the *npw* lab:

-  * UCNetID - npw
+  * UCNetID - ppapadop
-  * UCNetID of the CRSP lab owner - ppapadop
+  * UCNetID of the CRSP lab owner - npw

-  You will edit 4 fields in the default bookmark: :guilabel:`Nickname`, :guilabel:`Username`, :guilabel:`Password`
+  You will edit 5 fields in the default bookmark: :guilabel:`Nickname`, :guilabel:`Username`, :guilabel:`SSH Private Key`, :guilabel:`Path`, and :guilabel:`Connect Mode`.
-  and :guilabel:`Path`.

   .. figure:: images/win/win-panteater-default.png
      :align: center